 We apply three tests to evaluate your work activity when you initially apply for SSDI and before you have received SSDI benefits for 24 months.
-We will also use the three tests to evaluate your work activity during the re-entitlement period to determine if we can reinstate your benefits in the Extended Period of Eligibility (see page 30).
+We will also use the three tests to evaluate your work activity during the re-entitlement period to determine if we can reinstate your benefits in the Extended Period of Eligibility (EPE) (see page 27).
 Your self-employment work activity is SGA if:

-- You render significant services to the business, and you had over the SGA level (\$1,000 in 2011) average monthly income; or - Your work is comparable to the work of persons without disability in your community engaged in the same or similar businesses; or - Your average monthly work is worth the SGA level earnings in terms of its effects on the business or when compared to what you would have to pay an employee to do the work. - The Countable Income Test:
+- You render significant services to the business, and you had average monthly earnings over the SGA level (\$1,040 in 2013); or - Your work is comparable to the work of persons without disability in your community engaged in the same or similar businesses; or - Your work is worth more than the SGA level earnings in terms of its effects on the business or when compared to what you would have to pay an employee to do the work.

+The Countable Income Test: